Unifying Dataset Pruning and Distillation for Efficient Large-scale Compression: Additional Experiments and Analysis

 One significant advantage of our PCA framework is its efficiency.
 Table~\ref{tab:computation-cost} compares the costs associated with the traditional dataset compression framework, SRe$^2$L, and our PCA method.
 Among the three stages of SRe$^2$L, the ``squeeze'' stage is the most time-consuming, particularly when applied to ResNet with the entire ImageNet-1K dataset, which is quite resource-intensive.
 The parameter storage is 0.04 GB (44M).
 The second most time-consuming process is the ``recover'' stage.
 In contrast, the ``relabel'' process takes the least amount of time; however, it can become lengthy if the IPC is large due to the introduction of extensive labels, as noted by \citeauthor{xiao2024large}.
-A detailed breakdown of the timing is provided in Table~\ref{tab:relabel-cost}.
-This table indicates that the I/O time, specifically the time required to save the labels, significantly contributes to the overall CPU time.
-This can be problematic for devices with limited CPU resources.